top of page

 I worked as a researcher for several museums, including Tate Britain.
 Then I worked as an editor in book publishing for many years.

-After moving into UX fulltime, I worked for various clients in tech, food, beauty and automotive industries.
+After moving into UX, I worked for clients in tech, food, beauty and fashion.

 Anything else I should know?